What are the responsibilities and job description for the Community Organizer position at Merrimack Valley Project?

 - Create, prepare and print materials for training sessions, printing handouts, technology and room set-up, prep flipcharts, etc.

-- Maintain outreach, event and leadership development data lists up to date working with Operations Coordinator using internal systems and database
+- Help maintain outreach, event and leadership development data lists up to date working with Operations Coordinator using internal systems and database

 - Meet weekly with the Executive Director(s) for one-on-one coaching, development, supervision, and project support